Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     #Enable and start the timer
     systemctl enable --now arch-news.timer

-  j) Remove after installation: After completing the installation and verifying the system boots correctly, you can safely remove arch-install-scripts with:
+  n) Remove after installation: After completing the installation and verifying the system boots correctly, you can safely remove arch-install-scripts with:
     - pacman -R arch-install-scripts

-  k) Set up a systemd timer for paccache to clean the cache weekly:
+  o) Set up a systemd timer for paccache to clean the cache weekly:
     cat << 'EOF' > /etc/systemd/system/paccache.timer
       [Unit]
       Description=Clean Pacman cache weekly